elkmire/Lemonade/README.md

 3. Select your encryption key from the dropdown
 4. Enter the key password if required
 5. (Optional) Enter an "Extra Option" for an additional layer of obfuscation
-6. (Optional) Set the "Iterate" count to re-encrypt the data multiple times
-7. Click "Encrypt Data"
+6. Click "Encrypt Data"
-8. Copy the encrypted output or download as a file
+7. Copy the encrypted output or download as a file

 ### Decrypting Messages or Files